two sugar bugs

 Instructions

-• In a food processor, crush pretzels and graham crackers.
-Add melted butter and pulse until the mixture looks like wet sand.
+• In a food processor, crush pretzels (1 cup/60g) and graham crackers (1 cup/about 8 full sheets/120g) until fine crumbs.
+Add the melted butter (6 tablespoons/85g) and pulse until the mixture looks like wet sand.
 Alternately, you can place pretzels and graham crackers in a zip-top bag and crush with a rolling pin or mallet and then mix in melted butter.

 • If not baking the crust, place it in the freezer to firm up while making the filling.

 • Prepare whipped cream using a stand mixer with the whisk attachment or a hand held mixer.
-Whip the heavy whipping cream, powdered sugar and vanilla on medium-high until medium to stiff peaks form, approximately 3-4 minutes.
+Whip the cold heavy whipping cream (2 cups/480mL), confectioners' sugar (¾ cup/90g) and vanilla (1 teaspoon) on medium-high (speed 6 on KitchenAid) until medium to stiff peaks form, approximately 2-4 minutes.
+Move the whipped cream to another bowl.

-• Pour/spoon the filling into the cooled pretzel graham crust and freeze for a minimum of 4 hours and up to 24, then transfer to the refrigerator.
+• Pour/spoon the filling into the cooled or chilled pretzel graham crust, cover and freeze for a minimum of 4 hours and up to 24, then transfer to the refrigerator.
+You can remove the side of the springform pan after the pie is frozen.

 Notes